Is Tums Ultra Strength Antacid Chewy Bites Safe?

 Interactions to Watch For

-Calcium can interfere with the absorption of thyroid hormones, making them less effective; take Tums at least 4 hours apart.
+Calcium can interfere with the absorption of thyroid medication; take Tums at least 4 hours after your thyroid medication.

 People Also Ask

-Yes, Tums are generally considered safe for occasional use during pregnancy to relieve heartburn.
-However, it's always best to discuss any medications or supplements with your doctor or OB-GYN before use.
+Generally yes, Tums are considered safe for occasional use during pregnancy and breastfeeding when taken as directed.
+Calcium carbonate is often recommended as a first-line treatment for heartburn in pregnant women.
+However, always discuss any new medications or supplements with your doctor or obstetrician.

 What happens if I take too many Tums?

-Taking too many Tums can lead to severe constipation, stomach pain, muscle weakness, and in rare cases, kidney problems or a serious condition called milk-alkali syndrome.
-Always follow the dosing instructions on the label and do not exceed the maximum daily dose.
+Taking too many Tums can lead to an overdose of calcium, which may cause symptoms like severe constipation, nausea, vomiting, muscle weakness, and confusion.
+In severe cases, it can lead to kidney damage or a serious condition called milk-alkali syndrome.
+Always follow the dosing instructions on the label.

 Can children take Tums?

-Tums Ultra Strength Antacid Chewy Bites are generally not recommended for children under 12 years old unless specifically advised by a doctor.
-For children, it's important to consult a pediatrician to determine the cause of their symptoms and appropriate treatment.
+Tums Ultra Strength Chewy Bites are generally not recommended for children under 12 years old unless specifically advised by a doctor.
+For children, lower-strength calcium carbonate products or other antacids may be more appropriate, and dosing should be determined by a healthcare professional.

 Bottom Line